balfieri/aws/README.md

 create_inst -zone us-east-1b
 </pre>

+## Creating Multiple Instances

 <p>
-Create 3 on-demand instances that start by running a local_script.
+Here's how to create 3 on-demand instances that start by running a local_script.
 The "local_script" is a script on your PC, not on the instance.
 <b>The local_script will be copied to each instance and is executed
 as "root", not as "ec2-user".
 The stdout of the script and other